Building Payment Brand Strength: Why Your Logo Tells Only...

 The Hidden Costs of Generic Payment Processing

 Most software companies choose generic processors because they seem simple.
 Sign up, integrate Stripe's API, start taking payments.
-The processor handles compliance, settlement, merchant onboarding—everything that seems complicated about payments.
+The processor handles compliance, settlement, merchant onboarding, everything that seems complicated about payments.
 It feels like a good trade-off until you calculate what you're actually giving up.

 Direct Revenue Impact: Generic processors typically offer software platforms referral fees between 0.1% to 0.3% of transaction value.
 White-label payment facilitation models allow partners to retain 0.5% to 1.2% of transaction value because they're positioned as the merchant facilitator rather than a referral source.
+Customer Ownership Erosion: When your users have payment relationships with Stripe, they develop dependencies that exist outside PayFacLite®.
+If they're satisfied with Stripe's service, that satisfaction doesn't strengthen their relationship with you.
+If they're frustrated with a declined transaction, that frustration reflects back on PayFacLite® anyway.
+Competitive Vulnerability: Stripe serves thousands of software companies across every market.
+Your payment experience becomes commoditised, making it easier for competitors to offer identical functionality.
+When payments are just another integrated service rather than a core platform strength, switching costs plummet.

 The most significant hidden cost is strategic limitation.
-Companies using generic processors can't offer custom payment features, industry-specific underwriting, or specialized merchant controls.
+Companies using generic processors can't offer custom payment features, industry-specific underwriting, or specialised merchant controls.
 They're constrained by what Stripe or Square chooses to build for their broad market.

 Building Authentic Payment Brand Experience: A Framework